Hampshire Chestnut

 Sweet Chestnut posts, poles, stakes, slices

-• Poles in the round for pergolas and garden construction, raised beds etc. most sizes available > Pricelist
+• Poles in the round for pergolas and garden construction, raised beds etc. most sizes available -email with reqs for a definitive price > Pricelist

-• quarter or half cleft stakes all sizes (often cheaper than in the round poles!) poa - usually £2.20ea for chunky quarter cleft 5'6" standards £2.80 for premium chunky.
+• Quarter cleft posts/stakes all sizes (often cheaper than in the round poles!) poa dependant on specifics - usually £3.40ea for chunky quarter cleft 5'6" standards ~4"across or £4.00 for premium chunky ~4.5-5" across

 Picture